elena-vi/elena-vi.github.io/README.md

 ### Hobbies and Interests

-In my free time, I enjoy fishing and gardening, along with getting involved with the league of legends community, by participating in tournaments and meet- ups.
-I highly support the open source community, by volunteering at the Mozilla Festival, which happens every year over a period of three days, where loads of open source projects hold workshops showcasing their products and holding talks about various tech and social topics.
+I highly support the open source community, for the last three years I have been volunteering at Mozilla Festival, which happens every year over a period of three days: where loads of open source projects hold workshops showcasing their products and holding talks about various tech and social topics.

+In my free time, I enjoy fishing and gardening, along with getting involved with the league of legends community, by participating in tournaments and meet-ups.
 Also, I like to support new and upcoming music bands by attending concerts and album launches.